 Chemical Plant Injury

-At the Law Offices of Jeffrey S. Glassman, our chemical injury attorneys are committed to helping workers injured in chemical plant accidents to recover physically and financially, typically with workers' compensation benefits being the first available option.
+At the Jeffrey Glassman Injury Lawyers, our chemical injury attorneys are committed to helping workers injured in chemical plant accidents to recover physically and financially, typically with workers' compensation benefits being the first available option.

 Chemical plant operators are responsible for controlling or operating an entire chemical process or system of machines at big industrial facilities that manufacture or process chemicals, usually on a large scale (though some specialty chemical plants may be much smaller).

 There are between 240 to 470 chemical plants Massachusetts (per the U.S. Bureau of Labor Statistics), manufacturing everything from ammonia to polymers.
 In addition to chemical engineers and chemical plant operators, these facilities also usually employ technicians, electrical engineers and support staff.

 MGL c.
 152 § 25A requires almost all employers in Massachusetts to carry workers' compensation insurance to cover employees injured on-the-job for medical expenses and a portion of lost wages (assuming they miss at least five days of work).Regulatory Holes in Chemical Plant Safety

 Chemical plants often use specialized, heavy equipment and materials that are extremely hazardous.
 Generally, chemicals are harmful in three ways: